 JAPAN

-But no need to worry, all you need to do is enter the right address information at checkout and we’ll make sure it’s formatted correctly when you print your label.
+But even if you’re unsure about doing this, there’s no need to worry.
+All you need to do is enter the right address information at checkout and we’ll make sure it’s formatted correctly when you print your label.